 Nishimura & Asahi is Japan's largest law firm, covering all aspects of domestic and international business and corporate activity.
-The firm has over 500 Japanese and foreign lawyers - employing over 700 support staff, including tax accountants, patent attorneys, senior Japanese and foreign business support professionals and paralegals.
+We have over 600 Japanese and foreign lawyers - employing more than 700 support staff, including tax accountants, patent attorneys, senior Japanese and foreign business support professionals and paralegals.